claracmy/medopad-test/README.md

 ### Future Work
 - Write snapshot tests for the components
 - Try using CSS Modules for styling
 - Store variables likes colors and font sizes for reuse
+- Match fonts and thumbnails with image